 These are all undefined legal terms.
 In the event of disputes as to whether an operational reason for rejection exists, the courts will decide on a case-by-case basis.
 The Federal Labour Court (BAG) has developed a ‘three-step test’ for this purpose:

-- What is the operational organisational concept with regard to working time regulations?
+- What is the “operational concept” with regard to working time in the specific workplace?

 - Does this operational working time actually conflict with the employee’s request?
 Is it reasonable for the employer to make changes to operational processes in order to accommodate the employee’s wishes?